ReactiveDrop/reactivedrop_translations/CONTRIBUTING.md

 Create a copy of each mail and news file, and replace the language suffix, eg. `labsmail1_russian.txt`.
 Translate the contents of each file.
 See labsmail1_russian.txt as an example.

 ### BaseModUi, CloseCaption, GameUi, ReactiveDrop, and Community VDF files
 In these files(eg. basemodui_czech.txt) the untranslated strings are indented by two tabs to be easily visible.
 Translate each indented line and remove the two tabs in front of it.
 If there are words between `%percent_signs%`, leave them as-is (they are replaced with numbers in the game later).
-Don't change any lines that aren't suffixed with a language name.

 ### Workshop
 Create a copy of the English file and rename it to your language suffix (eg. workshop_tags_schinese.json).
 Translate the contents of the file.
 In JSON files, only translate text on the right side of the colon `:`.